lucavallin/lucavallin/README.md

 I am a Senior Software Engineer at [GitHub Actions](https://github.com/features/actions).

 I am passionate about distributed systems, developer and infrastructure tools, and systems programming.
 I enjoy working with Go, Rust, Kubernetes, Azure, Linux and I share my knowledge through blog posts, podcasts and talks.
+These contributions to the community have earned me a few recognitions, including becoming a Google Developer Expert (GDE).
 I am currently learning more about AI and when I'm looking for some extra fun, I tinker with creative coding projects that let me play with data.

 Back in 2015, I made the move from Italy to The Netherlands.
 Since then, I've been diving into all sorts of projects, wearing different hats along the way.
-Besides my main skills and interests, I've also jumped into areas like Google Cloud (and its certifications), .NET, several databases, REST APIs, React.js, Agile Methodologies, consultancy and giving trainings.
+Besides my main skills and interests, I've also jumped into areas like Google Cloud (and its certifications), .NET, several databases, REST APIs, React.js, Agile Methodologies, consultancy, giving trainings and hosting meetups.

 Check out [my blog](https://cavall.in) for my articles and talks, [FirstIssue.dev](https://firstissue.dev) to find a project for your next open-source contribution, or hire me as your mentor on [Mentorcruise](https://mentorcruise.com/mentor/lucacavallin/)!
 The rest of my time is spent cycling, cooking on a kamado, stargazing and cleaning litterboxes 🐈.